American Goldfinch

 The American Goldfinch is a small finch about

 5 inches.
-It's thick conical bill
+Its thick conical bill

 is good for eating seeds.
 In summer the male is bright

-yellow, with black wings, tail and forehead patch.
+yellow, with black wings, tail, and forehead patch.
 The female

 is a duller olive-yellow with black wings.